-In order to continue to contribute to achieving the objectives set by the Geneva Plan of Action of the World Summit on the Information Society (WSIS) in the era of digital transformation, and to promote attainment of the Sustainable Development Goals (SDGs) defined in September 2015, it is necessary to address the challenge of digital infrastructure development to make available the benefits of various e-services (e-education, e-health, e-government, e-agriculture, e-commerce, etc.) in the rural and remote areas of developing countries , including LDCs, LLDCs and SIDS, where more than half of the world's population live and people need broadband connectivity in general, including terrestrial and non-terrestrial high-speed and high-quality broadband network technologies that support the most common broadband applications required by citizens for digital equity and attainment of the SDGs.
+In order to continue to contribute to the achievement of the objectives set by the Geneva Plan of Action of the World Summit on the Information Society (WSISand , as well as assist in the attainment of the Sustainable Development Goals (SDGs) , it is necessary to address the rural urban digital divide through digital infrastructure development coupled with access digital services for all.
+This entails making available the benefits of various e-services (e-education, e-health, e-government, e-agriculture, e-commerce, etc.) in the rural and remote areas of developing countries , including LDCs, LLDCs and SIDS, where more than half of the world's population live.
+Solutions that involve both terrestrial and satellite broadband connectivity to support network technologies that enable the use of common broadband applications required by citizens for digital transformation is now priority.

-The installation of cost-effective and sustainable digital infrastructure, through the deployment of emerging technologies such as next-generation high-speed mobile terrestrial and non-terrestrial networks and fixed-broadband wireline and wireless transmission systems suited for rural and remote areas, is an important aspect calling for further studies, and specific outcomes need to be available for the vendor community to make available broadband Internet connectivity to support up-to-date e-services for the quality of life of inhabitants in rural and remote areas.
+The installation of cost-effective and sustainable digital infrastructure, through the deployment of emerging technologies suitable digital services for rural and remote areas, is an important aspect calling for further studies, and specific outcomes need to be available for the vendor community to make available broadband Internet connectivity to support up-to-date e-services for the quality of life of inhabitants in rural and remote areas.

 Existing network systems are primarily designed for urban areas, where the necessary support infrastructure (adequate power, building/shelter, accessibility, skilled manpower to operate, etc.) for setting up a broadband telecommunication network is assumed to exist.
 Hence, current and future systems need to be more adequately adapted to specific rural requirements in order to be widely deployed.

-In particular, terrestrial and non-terrestrial high-speed Internet and applications offer a new way to promote the balanced allocation of public resources.
-Internet has broken through time and space constraints, and delivered high-quality education, medical care and other public resources to residents in rural and remote areas, thereby promoting a more balanced allocation of public resources.
+It is also important that service providers pay specific attention to high speed internet connectivity availability and the availability of relevant e applications

-Shortage of power, difficult terrain, lack of skilled manpower, poor road access and transportation, and the difficulty of installing and maintaining networks are some of the known challenges that developing countries planning to extend ICT infrastructure to rural and isolated landlocked areas and remote islands must tackle.
+Shortage of power, difficult terrain, lack of skilled manpower, poor road access and transportation, and the difficulty of installing and maintaining networks ,though currently receiving a lot of attention, need to remain under study until no rural or remote area is left behind.

-More detailed studies addressing the challenges of deploying cost-effective and sustainable next- generation broadband ICT infrastructure in rural and remote areas are expected to be undertaken within the ITU-D study groups, taking into account the global perspective in the era of digital transformation and social innovation.
+Rural and remote inhabitants also need to benefit from Artificial Intelligence

-Therefore, the WSIS target "Connect villages with telecommunications/ICTs and establish community access points" should be promoted more intensively, taking into account the sharing economy, by employing emerging advanced digital broadband technologies for various
+More detailed studies addressing the challenges of deploying cost-effective and sustainable next- generation broadband ICT infrastructure and digital services, as well as emerging technologies, in rural and remote areas are expected to be undertaken by ITU-D study groups, taking into account the global perspective in the era of digital transformation and social innovation.

-e-application services to stimulate social and economic activities for improving the quality of life of inhabitants in rural and remote areas.
-Multipurpose community telecentres (MCT), public call offices (PCO), community access centres (CAC) and e-posts are still valid in terms of cost effectiveness for sharing of infrastructure and facilities by community residents, leading to the goal of provision of individual telecommunication access.
+Therefore, the WSIS target "Connect villages with telecommunications/ICTs and establish community access points" should be taken a step further through efforts to bring last mile connectivity to the village units and other rural and remote and ensuring that villagers have appropriate equipment and gadgets to access and utilise digital services.

 It is also important to consider broadband demand creation and affordability programmes for the adoption of broadband and e-services by people in rural and remote areas.
-They need affordable broadband and devices for access to the Internet.
 Government incentives, subsidies and other financing mechanisms are necessary.
-Work on the effective use of Universal Service Funds and best practices is also crucial.
+Work on the effective use of Universal Service Funds and best practices is also needs to continue.

 Question or issue for study